Don’t ask for accuracy, ask for automation!

 Let’s take a look at two AI models, which one would you prefer?

-Almost every company prefers model B: it best fulfills the automation need, even though it has lower accuracy.
+Almost every company prefers model B: it best fulfils the automation need, even though it has lower accuracy.
 Model B brings significant business value, whereas model A does not!

 Confidence levels in practice for Intelligent Document Processing